markk0042/Milestone1project.github.io/README.md

-#**OVERVIEW:**
+# **MILESTONE PROJECT 1: User-Centric Frontend Development - Code Insititute**

 HI reader,

 Welcome to my milestone-one project for code Institutes 1 of 4 projects for my journey to become a full stack developer.

-###**DEMO:**
+### **DEMO:**
-My Github pages link to a live version of my project is here: (https://markk0042.github.io/markk00042.github.io/).
+My Github pages link to a live version of my project is here:  (https://markk0042.github.io/Milestone1project.github.io/).

-###**Introduction:**
+### **Introduction:**

 In my current project I picked to do it on, is about a gym because in 2020 alot of pwople have become close/ connected to fitness, by using it to get in better shape, a hobby, a way to meet up with friends, to improve how they look and for improving mental health etc. and it shows the gyms home page designed into sections where at the top of the page where the gyms logo is and also the nav bar feature, where the gallery has images of the gym and its members working out (taken from free open source images)(https://www.pexels.com/collections/crossfit-gym-exercise-workout-training-rhf4lf3/) head of my gym introduction page we have a jumbotron showing the company slogan, a highlighted element where if you purchase a membership you get in return a free extension onto your membership, then down below we have features about the gym for example different types or areas of exercise that one person can do at this facility, with a option to view the time tables or book in with a Personal Trainer, then below that we have a footer section, used footer layout from (https://mdbootstrap.com/products/jquery-ui-kit/) styled it with my own colors and fonts, but and added links to the titles. with a quote on the left about the company, in the center of the footer we have links to different areas of the site that would be available to an existing member or to a new upoming member, then to the right of the footer we have the contact deatils like address, email, contact information etc with a copyright logo at the bottom of the footer.

 When the site is viewed on a mobile version I have made some of the content be hidden due to too much content being shown and it looks too squashed so I hid some less important parts, when viewed on a mobile the navbar condenses and becomes a burger feature/ drop down menu which has the sections still present, just not clustered all over the screen.

-###**UX:**
+### **UX:**

 This site is aimed at all individuals, young or old, its a site advertising a gym and its features and offers a free extended period if you join, it has images of a pool, fitness classes and the gym, it has the option of taking Personal Trainer classes, swimming lessons, and also in the navbar has the option of booking a fitness class from the list given in the classes section.
 The extended period of time is added to entise people to buy the membership and the classes shown are to work together in groups having fun while getting fit, also if your new it has the option to book in with a personal trainers to show you and send you on the right path to get a fitter lifestyle.

-###**Features:**
+### **Features:**

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, I will go over different parts of my project in a short brief statement.

 In my nabar we have different sections a new customer or current can enter to view the gyms services and images.
 In the jumbotron we have a slogan then a T&C for age and also a promotion standing out for viewers.
 I added icons from font-awesome to my nav-bar to highlight or spice it up better for the eye, ive made them red so it jumps out I kept the navbar background white so both the text and icons can be seen better without issue.